timothyjamesbecker/SVE/README.md

 11. bam_stats tool (samtools flagstat, coverage by sequence, BAM validation, phred sensing, read-group checking,ect)<br>
 12. bam_clean (broken/problematic BAM file cleaning conditional routines)<br>

-##Core Frameworks and Extension
+<h2>Core Frameworks and Extension</h2>
 ![Alt text](overview.jpg?raw=true "SVE")<br>
 SVE uses a Object Orientated Design (OOD) pattern to decrease the perceived complexity and configuration of arbitrary pipelines.
 The heart of the system invokes the registration of a stage which is extended by inheriting from the stage_wrapper class.
 A stage is written by this extension and then its run method must be defined (overloaded).
 Execution start by collecting and passing arguments into the run runing stage, but before this occurs the API can be configured with a database that can access frequent information such as reference identifies (using MD5 hashes of the sequence lengths) or other mechanisms.
 Each stage has a unique runtimesruntimes identifier that allows the databases or SVEDB to keep track of runtimes for each file which can be used to gather information such as the average runtime for SV calling on a sample ect.
 If no DB is configured, the SVE will continue in a autonomous mode (with fewer features).
 Once a stage has been loaded at runtime, the name is used to load the configurations and executable paths which includes a stage param_map (JSON file) that passes valuable information such as the window size to use, ect.
 Once the run method is invoked, the SVE spawns a new process on the host system and puts in a robust block on the parent SVE script.
 Each line is run inside this child process so that the output is fully checked meaning that if the stages fails, the SVE does not and can rerun stages or continue to the next stage in a list ect...An example of this workflow can be seen inside the prepare_bam.py and variant_processor.py scripts which dynamically load stages as needed.
 Complex pipelines should be written in a way that each part of the pipeline is run and checked before continuing, so that meaningful error messages can be obtained from the resulting standard error stream<br>
-##Usage
+<h2>Usage</h2>
 docker usage requires docker toolbox or other docker engine be installed, otherwise all executables should be build and eplaced inside a ...some_path/software/ folder where the SVE scritps should reside at: ...some_path/software/SVE.
 Alternatively sym links can be used to redirect the script paths.
 Additionally if you are using docker, you can update to the latest SVE scripts and pre-built executables (will just do a file diff and will be much faster than the first pull):
 ```bash
 docker pull timothyjamesbecker/sve
 ```
-##Autonomous Mode
+<h2>Autonomous Mode</h2>
 Several steps are required in order to prepare reference files, indecies, libraries, ancillary files in addition to then aligning FASTQ files to the reference coordinate space followed by running multiple SV calling pipelines and then runing FusorSV merging of the results.
 This style of use makes several assumptions and provide a very easy to use analysis that will provide several SV callers worth of data for a FusorSV mergig step that will incorporate a prior fusion model.
-It is assumed that the docker image is used in this case as many binaires have to be installed and checked for the automous system to run.
+It is assumed that the docker image is used in this case as many binaires have to be installed and checked for the automous system to run correctly.
 ```bash
 docker run -v ~/data:/data -it timothyjamesbecker/sve /software/SVE/scripts/auto.py\
 -r /data/ref/human_g1k_v37_decoy.fa\
 -f -f /data/sample1/sample1_1.fq,/data/sample1/sample1_2.fq\
 -o /data/run_sample1/
 ```
-##Advanced Mode
+<h2>Advanced Mode</h2>
 The advanced use has each step as a seperate script as used by auto.py but has many more options for tuning perfromance and setting directories.
 These steps are a good starting place for adapting the SVE to a specific platform like a HPC system or a cloud service, ect.

-####(0) Preparing Reference files from a single fasta input
+<h3>(0) Preparing Reference files from a single fasta input</h3>
 A one time step is required that will be skipped for all future runs that indexes and copies/renames all needed inputs files for all the individual pipelines and processes used by the SVE.
 These files are checked in the autonomous mode and not regenerated.
 ```bash
 docker run -v ~/data:/data timothyjamesbecker/sve /software/SVE/scripts/prepare_ref.py\